Kells Irish112 SW 2nd Ave Portland, OR 97204

 $3 menu 10pm-12am

 |Sunday||$3 menu 7-10pm|

 15 (fifteen), 4th Down Bar & Grill, Alexis, Ash Street Saloon, Berbati's, Boiler Room, C.C.
-Slaughter's, Club Rouge, Couture Ultra Lounge, Cuda Beach Club, Dan & Louis's Shucking Room, Dante's, Davis Street Tavern, Dirty, Dixie Tavern, Fifteen, Graeter Art Gallery, Ground Kontrol, Hamburger Mary's (CLOSED), Hobo's, Huber's, Invasion Cafe, Jones, Kelly's Olympian, Kincaid's Fish Chop and Steak House, Kit Kat Club, LAVA, Mama Mia Trattoria, Mother's Velvet Lounge, Mucho Grande, Old Town Pizza, Pizza Vita PDX, Portland City Grill, Portland Prime, Qube, Rialto, Rialto Corner Bar and OTB, Rose, Rose Bar, Roseland, Shanghai Tunnel, Silverado, Sky Club, Spyce, Ted's Room, The Barrel Room, Rockin' Show Bar, The Jack London Bar, Thirsty Lion Pub, Tube, Valentine's, Whiskey Bar & Lounge, XV, YOLO Lounge
+Slaughter's, Casey's, Club Rouge, Couture Ultra Lounge, Cuda Beach Club, Dan & Louis's Shucking Room, Dante's, Davis Street Tavern, Dirty, Dixie Tavern, Fifteen, Graeter Art Gallery, Ground Kontrol, Hamburger Mary's (CLOSED), Hobo's, Huber's, Invasion Cafe, Jones, Kelly's Olympian, Kincaid's Fish Chop and Steak House, Kit Kat Club, LAVA, Mama Mia Trattoria, Mother's Velvet Lounge, Mucho Grande, Old Town Pizza, Pizza Vita PDX, Portland City Grill, Portland Prime, Qube, Rialto, Rialto Corner Bar and OTB, Rose, Rose Bar, Roseland, Shanghai Tunnel, Silverado, Sky Club, Spyce, Ted's Room, The Barrel Room, Rockin' Show Bar, The Jack London Bar, Thirsty Lion Pub, Tube, Valentine's, Whiskey Bar & Lounge, XV, YOLO Lounge